 - Honors at a gala during your senior year of high school.
 Honorees’ stories will be shared at this event through speeches, printed materials, and video.
 These stories, including video content, may also be shared with the media, sponsors, supporters and the broader public, as well as posted on our website.

 The Children’s Defense Fund encourages all eligible students to apply to the Beat the Odds Scholarship Program regardless of race, color, religion, sex, sexual orientation, national origin, immigration status, citizenship, age, disability, and/or any other characteristic protected by law.
 All applicants who meet our eligibility criteria and submit a complete application will be considered equally.

-Since it began in 1990, this program has served more than 100 young people and is currently supporting 30 high school and college students with programming and scholarships.
+Since it began in 1990, this program has served nearly 150 young people in the Washington, DC region and is currently supporting 30 high school and college students with programming and scholarships.
 Alumni have gone on to successful careers as teachers, public servants, engineers and doctors.
 Many remain in the D.C. area as valuable resources for the next generation of Beat the Odds Program participants.

 “My family has extended to include everyone involved in the Beat the Odds Program.”

 “Having [the Beat the Odds Program] at CDF to support me has been like a breath of fresh air.
 I didn’t know what to do on my own, but now I have so many people in my corner.”